 Managing Device Groups¶

-A Device Group is a named collection of Windows deployment targets, each represented by a UNC Path.
+A Device Group is a named collection of Windows deployment targets, each identified by a target path — either a UNC Path on a Windows network share or a local absolute Windows path.
 When you assign a Profile to a device group, ntkDeploy deploys the resulting Artifact to every path in that group.

-This tutorial covers creating and deleting groups, managing UNC paths, configuring destination rules, running preflight checks, and understanding the device ownership grid.
+This tutorial covers creating and deleting groups, managing target paths, configuring destination rules, running preflight checks, and understanding the device ownership grid.

 Prerequisites¶